sonatype/docker-nexus/README.md

 # sonatype/docker-nexus

-A busybox-based Docker image for Sonatype Nexus OSS with the Oracle JDK.
+A Docker image for Sonatype Nexus OSS with the Oracle JDK.

 To build: